cgm616/momi/content/sections/identity.md

 I mean, [Judaism is] a shared set of values and tradition that I always felt was important to keep that thread.
 Whatever it was.
 {% end %}

+Ellen's conception of a "thread" through time connecting her to previous Jews brings to mind ethnic characterizations rather than strictly religious ones.
-Later, however, when asked if Judaism is more than a religion, Ellen compared Jewish Americans to Italian Americans.
+Later, when asked if Judaism is more than a religion, Ellen compared Jewish Americans to Italian Americans.
 While she qualified her statement by saying that most religions had cultures attached, she likened the feeling of being in a synagogue or around other Jewish people with the feeling of a Black person at a historically Black college or university.
 These comparisons suggest that Ellen's view of Judaism as solely a religion is not necessarily absolute.
 Instead, Judaism for Ellen might include conceptions of community, social life, and culture that transcend essentialized, Western ideas of religion.